Food Grade Polyurethane Parts

 PSI certifies that all components used to produce your product are listed under:

-CFR 21-177.1680 “Indirect food additives” – Intended for use in contact with bulk quantities of dry food that do not have free surface fats or oils: Polymers for 55-A through 95-A durometers
+CFR 21-177.1680 “Indirect food additives” – Intended for use in contact with bulk quantities of dry food that do not have free surface fats or oils: Polymers for 30 Shore A through 95 Shore A durometers (hardness)

 FDA Wet Food Approved Products